isabella232/advertising-cloud.en/help/new/performance-display-playbook.md

 ![P & R](assets/p-r.png)

-1. **Basic Details**: (fill inPackage Name,Description, etc.)
+1. **Basic Details**: (fill in Package Name, Description, etc.)
 1. **Goals and Budget**: Packages must be set to `Package level pacing` to activate CPA or ROAS optimization.
 Enabling this feature will auto-optimize towards the Lowest CPA or Highest ROAS placements.

 1. **Activate Custom Flighting**: if your flight extends past 25 days